-In July 2015, an accounting update was issued simplifying the measurement of inventory from the lower of cost or market to lower of cost net realizable value.
+In July 2015, an accounting update was issued simplifying the measurement of inventory from the lower of cost or market to lower of cost or net realizable value.
 This accounting update eliminates the requirement for consideration of replacement cost or net realizable value less normal profit margin measurements.
 This accounting update is effective for reporting periods beginning after December 15, 2016.
 We do not expect the adoption of this update to have a significant effect on our financial statements.

 In September 2015, an accounting update was issued which eliminates the requirement for an acquirer to retrospectively adjust the financial statements for measurement-period adjustments that occur in periods after a business combination is consummated.
-This accounting update is effective for reporting periods beginning after December 15, 2015.
-Adoption of this update did not affect our financial statements.
+This accounting update was adopted January 1, 2016.
+Note 2 includes a table of measurement period adjustments related to the Company's acquisition in the second quarter of 2016.